MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Get-CsTeamsMeetingTemplateConfiguration.md

 ```

 ## DESCRIPTION
 Fetches the list of custom templates on the tenant.
-Each template object contains its list of meeting options, the name of the template and its ID.
+Each template object contains its list of meeting options, the name of the template, and its ID.

 ## EXAMPLES